superfestung/MyNotepad_plus_plus_tools/README.md

 Restrictions and Limitations:
-- Autocompletion File Loading might take a while!
+- After Loading the Autocompletion File, it might take a while until the autocomplete highlight text is visible!

 Further Ideas:
 - Auto complete of NC Code including Paramters